MarcoAvoaka/supervised_machine_learning_challenge/README.md

 # Supervised Machine Learning Homework - Predicting Credit Risk

+###CONCLUSIONS

+We can expect a better performance from the random forest compared to the random forest classifier.
+The random forest classifier model has a better performance of 0.63 while the logistic regression model has a score of 0.5

+After scaling, the logistic regression model had a better performance than the random forest classifier model with a score of 0.75; which is a 0.5 increase.
+We then conclude that the logistic regression model is more sensitive to scaling than the random forest classifier model.

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background